Canary Upgrades

 $ kubectl label ns app-ns-3 istio.io/rev=prod-canary

-4. Bring up a sample sleep pod in each namespace:
+4. Bring up a sample curl pod in each namespace:

 5. Verify application to control plane mapping using istioctl proxy-status command: